jim-easterbrook/python-gphoto2/README.rst

 python-gphoto2 is a comprehensive Python interface (or binding) to libgphoto2_.
 It is built using SWIG_ to automatically generate the interface code.
-This gives direct access to nearly all the libgphoto2_ functions, but sometimes in a rather un-Pythonic manner.
+This gives direct access to nearly all the libgphoto2 functions_, but sometimes in a rather un-Pythonic manner.

 Other Python bindings to libgphoto2_ are available: piggyphoto_ uses ctypes_ (included in standard Python installations) to interface to the library.